WYWM Logo

 With large Defence contracts comes a need for suitable, security cleared personnel.
 To address this need and boost social impact in the veteran community, BAE Systems partnered with WithYouWithMe (WYWM).
 As a global veteran employment accelerator, WYWM was able to assist BAE Systems in bringing more digitally skilled veterans into their workforce.

-Using WYWMs Potential platform, BAE Systems were able to identify tech talent and train them in the fields where WYWM's aptitude testing showed they would thrive.
+Using Greenbeam, WYWM was able to identify tech talent for BAE Systems and train them in the fields where the aptitude testing showed they would thrive.

 The WYWM & BAE Systems partnership provides many benefits, including access to suitably security cleared candidates, diversifying the workforce and fostering a culture aimed at rapidly upskilling current and future employees.